 Keep quiet (avoid talking or laughing loudly) before, during, and after church services.

-Preserve and promote our beautiful and sacred traditions.
+Let us preserve and promote our beautiful and sacred traditions.

 Leave quietly after the service.
 We encourage you to visit with others, but please do so outside the church to avoid disturbing those who wish to stay and pray.